 I realized at the time that I knew next to nothing about investing, or how to manage money.
 How to budget and not go into debt is one thing, but knowing how to save and invest is a completely different learned skill.
 With many ways to approach this, it can be more than a little confusing.

 Sadly, some of the best education comes from trying things and learning, but there’s a lot that can be read beforehand.
 The goal is to get to a point where you can understand the terms you’ll see when investing.
-I always point people towards the same book — Bogleheads Guide to Investing.
+I always point people towards the same book — Bogleheads Guide.
 This isn’t a book about doing some hot investment method, but one about how to save and invest money for the long term while reducing taxes and riding things out when returns get rough.

-Another great site, and fellow Orlando startup, is Edukate, Simplified Financial Education to Help Steer Your Retirement.
+Another great site and fellow Orlando startup is Edukate, Simplified Financial Education to Help Steer Your Retirement.
 If you’re looking for videos, they’re a good place to stop.

-Some Terms and Broad Strokes
+Investing Terms and Broad Strokes

 So what can you invest in?
-Usually this comes down to stocks and bonds — but there are a few other categories as well.
+Usually, this comes down to stocks and bonds — but there are a few other categories as well.

 Stock — Owning stock is owning a very small piece of a company.
 It’s usually high risk, low diversity, low fee.
 You won’t have to pay any ongoing fees (aside from a small purchase fee with your stock brokerage perhaps).
 Direct ownership in stocks makes up less than 5% of my investments, and are the most volatile.
 I wouldn’t recommend investing directly in stocks to anyone, ever — aside from a small portion in companies you believe in.